bjaraujo/ENigMA/README.md

 - **post**: post-processing
 - **stl**: STL file processing

 Note: the constrained advancing-front tetrahedral mesher is part of ENigMA+.
+Will be added to ENigMA source code base when this project reaches 100 stars.

 ### Dependencies ###